 When you take a hydrolysed collagen supplement, it is rapidly absorbed into the circulation from which it is extracted by cells that need these building blocks (eg fibroblasts in the skin, chondrocytes in cartilage) and cartilage where it acts as a signal to trigger the synthesis of new collagen fibres.

 As well as supporting joint health, collagen supplements have benefits on skin suppleness, elasticity and hydration to reduce the formation of skin wrinkles.
-There is also evidence that it offers benefits for people with thinning bones (osteoporosis) as collagen is an important matrix protein helping to create the scaffold on which calcium salts are laid down.
+Collagen also offers benefits for people with thinning bones (osteoporosis) as it is a bone scaffold protein on which calcium salts are laid down.

 Vitamin C supplements for knee pain